 Feeling like we’d emerged from a time warp, we cleaned up the mess and left her for the night, the capable ranch hands watching over her.
 They’d call if anything changed.

 I returned the next morning and she was brighter, but her vitals were still scary, and the horrible diarrhea was raging fiercely.
 I passed a stomach tube and gave her activated charcoal and a clay compound that helped stabilize unhappy intestines.
 We ran more fluids.
 When the fluids stopped, I gave her more drugs.
 After the drugs, I ran more fluids.

 I knew the vet bills were growing and had to accept that I might be handing the owner a dead horse and a huge bill at the end of these heroics.
 Did I stop treatment or keep fighting for her?
 It was an unenviable position and one with no good answer.

 Fortunately, the owners wanted me to continue despite the risks.
 Once again, I was grateful to have excellent clients, and I kept going.
 And to my delight, over the next week the pony gradually stabilized and the manure slowly returned to normal.
 The complications that I’d dreaded—laminitis, chronic colitis—never happened, and day by day her sides filled out and her coat grew shiny.

 I disinfected every item on my truck and restocked everything that I’d used, adding a case of small boxes to my top drawer.
 If I ever got a 107-degree temperature again, I was ready to recheck it with a brand-new thermometer.

-This article originally appeared in the October 2018 issue of Horse Illustrated magazine.
+This article about a sick pony and her diarrhea originally appeared in the October 2018 issue of Horse Illustrated magazine.
 Click here to subscribe!